juftin/cookiecutter-python/tests/example-project/docs/contributing.md

 💥 Breaking Change Description
 ```

-Other commits that don't trigger a release, but get included in the
-release notes might look like:
+Other commits that don't trigger a release might look like this:

 ```text
 📝 Documentation Update Description